DocumentationBook/SphinxDocumentation/research/tools/index.rst

 The default port number is 9001.

-.. note:: You can stop the server after your browser renders the result, because the latter stores the loaded data and you can with it offline without the web server.
+.. note:: You can stop the server after your browser renders the result, because the latter stores the loaded data and you can work with it offline.

-You will find later a separate section :ref:`research_tools_analysis` in this document describing the use of the interactive viewer.
+A separate section :ref:`research_tools_analysis` in this document describes the use of the interactive viewer.

 This tracer utility provides some options that you can use to customize you search, for example: